openspending/osep/04-os-data-package/index.md

 Basic overview of the OpenSpending Data Package
 {: style="text-align: center"}

-**Some Introductory Examples**
+## Data Packages on Disk

-To make this concrete, we set out some examples of what an OpenSpending Data Package looks like on disk.
+Here are some examples of what an OpenSpending Data Package looks like on disk.
 Usually, the datapackage.json and data files are bundled together, and collectively referred to as "the data package".

 A simple example of an OpenSpending Data Package: